BlackBridges/BlackBridges/README.md

 . -16

 .
-Harassers
+Harassers (Antis are fine to talk with me but if you harass than please just refrain from interacting)

 .
 Just basic DNI criteria to be honest.

-.Also very specific but people who are like asking how you were grommed cause like why the fuck are you asking?
+.Also very specific but people who are like asking how you were grommed cause like why